carlosrodlop/carlosrodlop-docs/book/AWS_Solution_Architect.md

 - If you have multiple sites, each with its own VPN connection, you can use AWS VPN CloudHub to connect those sites together.
 - Low cost easy to manage.
 - Operates over public internet, but all traffic is encrypted.
-- Hub and Spoke model
+- Hub and Spoke model.

 ### AWS Direct Connect

-- **Directly connects** your on-premise datacenter to an AWS VPC using a dedicated network connection over a standard ethernet **fiber-optic cable**.
+- Directly **connects your on-premise datacenter to an AWS VPC** using a dedicated network connection over a standard ethernet **fiber-optic cable**.
-- Provide 1GB to 100GB/s network bandwidth for fast transfer of data from on-premises to Cloud
+- Provide 1GB to 100GB/s network bandwidth for fast transfer of data from on-premises to Cloud.
 - Benefits of using Direct Connect includes: reduced network costs and increase in bandwidth throughput.

 | AWS VPN | AWS Direct Connect |